adjust/xamarin_sdk/doc/ios/ios.md

 ### 2. Add adjust iOS bindings project to your solution

-Choose to add an exising project to your solution.
+Choose to add an existing project to your solution.

 ![][add_ios_binding]

-Select `AdjustBindingsiOS` project file and select Open.
+Select the `AdjustBindingsiOS` project file and hit Open.

 ![][select_ios_binding]

-After this, you will have adjust iOS bindings added as submodule to your solution.
+After this, you will have the adjust iOS bindings added as a submodule to your solution.

 ![][submodule_ios_binding]

 ### 3. Add reference to adjust iOS bindings project

-#### Adding adjust bindings project
+#### Adding the adjust bindings project

-After you have successfully added adjust iOS bindings project to your solution, you should add a reference to it in your iOS app project properties.
+After you have successfully added the adjust iOS bindings project to your solution, you should also add a reference to it in your iOS app project properties.

 ![][reference_ios_binding]

-#### <a id="step3dll"></a>Adding adjust bindings DLL
+#### <a id="step3dll"></a>Adding the adjust bindings DLL

-You should add a reference to adjust bindings DLL in your iOS project properties.
-You should choose to add `.Net Assembly` and look for `AdjustBindingsiOS.dll` you have downloaded and select it.
+The next step is to add a reference to the bindings DLL in your iOS project properties.
+In the references window, choose the `.Net Assembly` pane and select the  `AdjustBindingsiOS.dll` that you have downloaded.

 ![][select_ios_dll]